 Prerequisite: Senior class standing in the Pre-Theologate Track We will revisit key philosophical concepts (such as substance, happiness, God, human nature, persons, and justice) and consider the theological development of those concepts (as in the doctrines of Transubstantiation, the Beatific Vision, the Blessed Trinity, the Incarnation, and the Atonement).
 Our goal is to seek understanding of such concepts through typical philosophical methods of definition and argumentation.
-Offered every year.
+Offered every spring.

 PH 470.
-Senior Thesis (3)
+Senior Thesis

 Prerequisite: Senior class standing in the Regular Track Each senior will write a 7,000- to 10,000-word thesis in philosophy, and present it publicly upon completion.
+You will also learn about the intellectual life, good writing and presentation practices, and applying for graduate school.
+Offered every Fall.